populationgenomics/rare-disease/resources/seqr_metadata_templates/README.md

 **Note:** CPG's preference is to use FASTQ files.
 In the absence of FASTQ files, BAM or CRAM files can be transferred.

-1.2.&emsp;For each FASTQ/BAM/CRAM file that is to be transferred, a corresponding MD5 file also needs to be transferred, for data integrity QC to occur after the transfer.
+1.2.&emsp;For each FASTQ/BAM/CRAM file that is to be transferred, a corresponding MD5 file needs to be included for data integrity QC checks to occur after the transfer.

 1.3.&emsp;Ensure that the genomic data files are transferred to a specific directory in the CPG’s cloud storage.
 We encourage you to include the date of the transfer in the directory path.